youesky/TeraboxedBot/README.md

    - Validates URLs, fetching direct download links with a commitment to precision.
    - Presents file details such as title, size, and download link in a structured and professional manner.

----

 <details>
 <summary>How To Use</summary>
-<br><b>Start a Chat:</b>
+<b>1.
+Start a Chat:</b>
-   - Initiate a private chat with the bot, ensuring a discreet and personalized experience.
+   * Initiate a private chat with the bot, ensuring a discreet and personalized experience.

-<b>Send TeraBox Links:</b>
+<b>2.
+Send TeraBox Links:</b>
-   - Share TeraBox links with the bot, guaranteeing a streamlined interaction.
+   * Share TeraBox links with the bot, guaranteeing a streamlined interaction.

-<b>Receive Download Links:</b>
+<b>3.
+Receive Download Links:</b>
-   - Experience the bot's efficiency as it provides direct download links and comprehensive file information.
+   * Experience the bot's efficiency as it provides direct download links and comprehensive file information.

 </details>